bajrang0789/fullstack-typescript-starter/README.md

 ---

-**Note**: This is a demonstration project showcasing professional development practices and clean architecture.
+**Note**: This is a production-ready starter template for building full-stack TypeScript applications with best practices and clean architecture.